 Notes

-- Freezing.
-You can freeze your cornbread in an airtight container for up to three months, just thaw before serving.
+- Freeze cornbread in an airtight container for up to three months; thaw before serving.

 Rebecca says